Labrador Pregnancy Symptoms and Early Signs

 - Your Lab may seem restless, pace, pant, shiver, or dig at blankets.
 Some lose their appetite, vomit, or whine.

-- She’s likely building a nest, classic nesting behavior.
+- She’s likely building a nest, classic nesting behaviour.

 - Her temperature may drop about 12–24 hours before the first puppy arrives (from around 101°F to 98–99°F).